TYPES OF QUESTIONS

 Your portfolio needs to give a clear and detailed picture of your past and current creative practice.
 You can include work in any and all of the media that you work in.
 The best way to do this is normally by sending a link (or links) to material online on a website or a blog.
 Don’t feel that you should only present highly finished and completely resolved works – feel free to include work in progress or projects which maybe didn’t work out the way that you thought they would.
 Seeing these things is often very helpful to faculty when it comes to understanding who you are and what you’re about artistically.
 It also helps to assess your suitability and fit to the program, so it’s always in your best interests to give a clear picture of who you really are.
 Always include descriptive information (date, size, duration and an explanation)

-The MFA in Creative Practice is validated through the School of Art and Media at Plymouth University in the UK.
+The MFA in Creative Practice is accredited through the School of Art and Media at Plymouth University in the UK.
 The program carries 240 British credits.
 This is the same as 120 EU credits (ETCS) and the same as 60 graduate credits in the US.
 As this is a European degree, 95 percent of human resource departments will be fine with a copy of your diploma and/or transcripts.
 If you apply for teaching jobs in state and community colleges, notably in California and Florida, they will ask for a credential evaluation.
 Alumni recommend the following agency which has Transart data on file: Educational Credential Evaluators, P.O.
 Box 514070, Milwaukee, WI 53203-3470, www.ece.org